Hruthik2005/ECOMMERCE-DBMS/README.md

 ## 📝 Description

-This project is designed as a basic e-commerce prototype demonstrating full-stack web development skills.
-Users can register, log in, browse products by category, add or remove items from their shopping cart, and proceed to checkout (frontend-only).
-The backend is powered by Express and MySQL, while the frontend is built with plain HTML/CSS/JS for simplicity and portability.
+This project is a basic e-commerce prototype demonstrating full-stack web development.
+It lets users register, log in, browse products, manage their cart, and checkout (frontend only).

 ---